Isabel Wilkerson: Early life and education

+Isabel Wilkerson was born in Washington, D.C. in 1961 to parents who left Virginia during the Great Migration.
+Her father, Alexander Wilkerson, was one of the Tuskegee Airmen during World War II.

 Wilkerson studied journalism at Howard University, becoming editor-in-chief of the college newspaper The Hilltop.
 During college, she interned at publications including the Los Angeles Times and The Washington Post.